smallp/vscode-ci/client/README.md

 # PHP intellisense for codeigniter

-This extension is developed for codeigniter framework.
+This extension is developed for codeigniter framework 3.X (**Don't support CI 4.X**).

 When there is `system` folder in you workspace, the extension will start and parse the files in your model folder.
 You can try to run `CI: refresh Model` command to figure out if this extension starts.

 If you find any bug or suggestion, please add a issue [here](https://github.com/smallp/vscode-ci/issues).
+It is better if you can add a PR as I'm too busy now to maintain this extension.

 **Attention**: All the features is based on **RegExp**, so it is limited in some situation.